 The TrueType Hinting panel (in both macOS and Windows versions of FontLab VI) uses the same rasterizer as Microsoft Windows.
 There are two rendering modes: ClearType, which shows the results of TrueType Hinting with subpixel positioning (as most users of modern Windows systems would see it), and Black/White, which shows the results of TrueType Hinting in pure black-and-white, without antialiasing (as users of older Windows systems would see, or those who have ClearType disabled on modern Windows).

-In reality, there are many more font rendering modes and variants in different versions of Windows: different types of smoothing, different settings for subpixel rendering and different ways how glyph metrics are rendered on the subpixel grid.
+In reality, there are many more font rendering modes and variants in different versions of Windows: different types of smoothing, different settings for subpixel rendering and different ways which affect how glyph metrics are rendered on the subpixel grid.
 The two modes of rasterization in the TrueType Preview are representative of “tough” scenarios, where TrueType Hinting can help most.
 Microsoft is constantly advancing their font rendering techniques — if your hinting results look good in FontLab VI, then they will look just as good or better for real Windows users.

 Click on the Stems button in the Property bar to open the Stems dialog that allows you to control the TT standard stems.

 Click on the Zones button to open the Alignment Zones dialog that allows you to control the TT alignment zones.

 Click on the Other Parameters button to open the TTH Parameters dialog that allows you to control local TT hinting options.

 After converting PS hinting to TT hinting, the TT stems and zones correspond to the standard stems and alignment zones that have been defined in Font Info, but this can be modified.

 Outline conversion and TT autohinting»

 These next steps modify the actual outlines of your glyphs, so please be sure you have saved a backup copy of your original design with PostScript outlines.